 Ask a friend to browse your website.
-Don’t step in to show them how to things— instead watch what they do.
-I guarantee you will be learn a lot.
+Don’t step in to show them how to do things— instead watch what they do.
+I guarantee you will learn a lot.

 "Typography exists to honour content" - The Elements of Typographic Style